 In La Higuera, where the cult of Che lives on today with effigies and slogans adorning many buildings and household walls, 63-year-old farmer Manuel Cortez recalled his “penetrating gaze”, which sometimes made the locals “afraid.”

 “But in fact he was fighting for the poor people.
+I will never forget the commander,” he said.

 A night-time march with the lighting of a tribute flame is planned in La Higuera on October 7.
 In neighbouring Vallegrande, where his remains were found, a political-themed ceremony is set for October 8.